 Silhouette has finally released the details for its newest machine, the Silhouette Cameo 4.

-We’ve been waiting for this moment for quite a while, the Silhouette Cameo 4 is taking preorders and about to ship.
-They’ve issued a few review copies, so I can finally go into details with my Silhouette Cameo 4 review.
+Now that the Silhouette Cameo 4 has been released and I’ve had a chance to really experiment, I can finally go into details with my Silhouette Cameo 4 review.

 Silhouette has been working for years to improve on their incredibly successful Silhouette Cameo 3 machine, but where did they make those changes?
 Did they listen to our requests and increase the cutting power?
 Does it come at a cost?